isaaclab_newton.sim.spawners#

 Attributes:

-Material values applied to generated particles.
+Physical material values applied to generated particles.

-Display color for Kit particle visualization.
+RGB display color for particle visualization.

 Whether the spawned asset should be visible.